Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation

 \section{Introduction}

-\IEEEPARstart{I}{n} 2021, the world witnessed nearly 15 billion Internet-of-Things (IoT) connections, which is projected to double to 30 billion by 2027 \cite{Cerwall2021}.
-This growth in IoT and related sixth-generation (6G) networks requires connecting IoT devices and sensors that do not require batteries \cite{Chowdhury2020, Niu2019overview}.
-This can be facilitated by backscatter communication (\bc).
+Bistatic backscatter communication (\bbc) networks, which may enable energy harvesting (EH)-based Internet-of-Things (IoT) networks, are of significant interest as the third-generation partnership project (3GPP) has initiated a new study item \cite{3GPPAmbIoT23}.
+Applications of \bbc-enabled IoT networks include logistics, inventory management, warehousing, manufacturing, energy industry, healthcare, agriculture, aerospace and defense, farming, retail, sports, and many more \cite{Diluka2022, Rezaei2023Coding, Niu2019overview}.

-A typical \bc network consists of a carrier emitter (CE), a reader, and a backscatter device or tag \cite{Diluka2022, Rezaei2023Coding, Niu2019overview, Yao2020, Toro2022}.
-The CE transmits a radio frequency (RF) signal to the tag, which modulates and reflects it to the reader \cite{Zargari10353962}.
-There are three main \bc configurations based on how the CE is implemented: (i) Monostatic \bc (MoBC), where the reader also serves as the CE, necessitating co-location and full-duplex operation \cite{Azar_Hakimi}.
-However, MoBC suffers from significant round-trip path loss. (ii) Bistatic \bc (BiBC), where the CE is a standalone RF source located separately from the reader, resulting in reduced round-trip path loss compared to MoBC \cite{Kimionis2014}. (iii) Ambient \bc (AmBC), which lacks dedicated CE nodes and instead relies on tags reflecting existing ambient signals like Bluetooth, Wi-Fi, or TV to communicate with the reader/tags \cite{Zargari10353962}.
-The BiBC, in particular, offers lower round-trip path loss, predictability, reduced interference, system control, and knowledge of source signal parameters over MoBC and AmBC.
-Leveraging these advantages can optimize system coverage and performance, enabling various applications such as warehouses and shopping malls.
+A typical \bbc network consists of a dedicated carrier emitter (CE), a reader, and a backscatter device(s) or tag(s) \cite{Diluka2022, Rezaei2023Coding, Niu2019overview}.
+The key idea is that tags are passive devices that reflect radio frequency (RF) signals from the CE.
+The reflections enable tags to communicate with the reader \cite{Zargari10353962}. \bbc with a standalone RF source located separately from the reader offers lower round-trip Pathloss, predictability, reduced interference, system control, and knowledge of source signal parameters over other backscatter configurations\footnote{Backscatter fundamentals and configurations, i.e., monostatic, bistatic, and ambient, can be found in \cite{Diluka2022, Rezaei2023Coding, Niu2019overview,Fatemeh_Rezaei}.}.
 Consequently, this study employs a \bbc system.